LeDHoang/this-is-hoang/README.md

 3. Add your profile image:
    - Place your profile image in the `public` directory as `profile.jpg`

+4. Configure environment variables:
+   - Create a `.env.local` file in the root directory
+   - Add any necessary API keys or configuration values

-4. Start the development server:
+5. Start the development server:
    ```bash
    npm run dev
    ```

-5. Open [http://localhost:3000](http://localhost:3000) in your browser.
+6. Open [http://localhost:3000](http://localhost:3000) in your browser.

 ## Customization